There are always questions when it comes time for a teen to drive.

 Check out our detailed guide to the best and cheapest cars for new drivers.

-Can a teenager get their own car insurance policy?
+Can a teenager get an auto insurance policy?

-When a teen drives a parent-owned car, adding a teen driver to the parent’s policy is easy, if not expensive.
-It’s more complicated if the teen owns the vehicle.
+When a teen drives a parent-owned car, adding a teen driver to the parent’s policy is simpler and much cheaper.
+It’s more complicated if the teen driver owns the vehicle.

 There are several ways that a minor can be emancipated, but the most common methods are: